Cancer diagnosis: 11 tips for coping

 - Keep a journal to help organize your thoughts.

 - When faced with a difficult decision, list the pros and cons for each choice.

 - Set aside time to be alone.

 - Remain involved with work and leisure activities as much as you can.

-What comforted you through rough times before your cancer diagnosis is likely to help ease your worries now, whether that's a close friend, religious leader or a favorite activity that recharges you.
-Turn to these comforts now, but also be open to trying new coping strategies.
+What helped you through rough times before your cancer diagnosis can help ease your worries now.
+This may include a close friend, religious leader or a favorite activity.
+Turn to these comforts now.
+Also be open to trying new ways to deal with your cancer.

 See more In-depth

 - Taking time: Support for people with cancer.
 National Cancer Institute. https://www.cancer.gov/publications/patient-education/taking-time.
 Accessed July 29, 2022.

 - Rock CL, et al. American Cancer Society nutrition and physical activity guidelines for cancer survivors.
 CA: A Cancer Journal for Clinicians.
 2022; doi:10.3322/caac.21719.